fedhere/UInotebooks/README.md

 The material here is for a class based on the following syllabus:

-Lecture and reading schedule (subjects to change as needed!):

 1.

     Lecture: philosophy and good practices of data science: the flow chart of a data-driven project from idea to divulgation,  the concepts of falsifiability, reproducibility, open science, the importance of version control, iPython Notebooks